Archbishop Robinson, however, determined to live as often as possible in Armagh.

 The Palace, Armagh, built in 1770, is described by Mark Bence-Jones as a plain, dignified 18th century block.

-The Palace was originally two storeys over a high, rusticated basement.
+The Palace originally comprised two storeys over a high, rusticated basement.

 It was erected to the design of Thomas Cooley, by Archbishop Robinson, afterwards elevated to the peerage as 1st Baron Rokeby.